 The 2006 series Bill Moyers on Faith and Reason featured provocative conversations with unique voices drawn from the group assembled at the PEN World Voices Festival in New York.
 In this episode, Bill talked with author Mary Gordon, widely regarded as one of the leading chroniclers of contemporary Catholic, Irish-American life.
-You can access the original Web page for this program at the archived Bill Moyers on Faith and Reason website or purchase the DVD from Acorn Online.

 WATCH A CLIP

 BILL MOYERS: Greetings.
 I’m Bill Moyers.
 One of the intriguing questions about faith and reason is how it is two finely-honed minds can examine the case for belief and come to totally different conclusions.
 Consider Mary Gordon and Colin McGinn.
 One’s a novelist, the other a philosopher.
 Both were born to Catholic families.
 One remains a believer, the other is an atheist.
 Yet both are champions of reason.
 Here is Mary Gordon:

 MARY GORDON: Without faith we would be paralyzed.
 We believe that all men are created equal.
 That our mothers, or at least our dogs, love us.
 That the number four bus will eventually come, all these represent a belief in the unseen.
 The question is not then are we people of faith, which we as a species seem to be.
 But rather, what then is the nature of that faith?
 And what actions does it lead to?